YousifHamid/Sudamark/replit.md

 ## Overview

 A multi-role car marketplace mobile application built with React Native and Expo for the Sudanese market.
 The app connects car buyers, sellers, and automotive service providers (mechanics, electricians, lawyers, and inspection centers) in a unified marketplace.
-The application features mobile-first authentication via phone number with OTP verification (demo code: 123456), car listing and browsing capabilities, and a service provider directory. **Arabic is the default language** with English available as an option.
+The application features **email magic link authentication** with phone number collection (phone used for contact purposes, not verified), car listing and browsing capabilities, and a service provider directory. **Arabic is the default language** with English available as an option.

 ## Recent Changes (December 2025)

 - Built complete MVP with 5-tab navigation (Home, Search, Services, Profile + FAB)
-- Implemented phone + OTP authentication flow with role selection
+- Implemented email magic link authentication with phone collection and role selection
 - Created car listing screens (Home, Search, CarDetail, PostCar)
 - Added service providers directory with category filtering
 - Implemented favorites and AsyncStorage persistence